DavidCalebChaparroOrozco/Daily-Projects/README.md

     - User-Friendly Menu Interface: Easily navigate and interact with the system.

   This system aims to streamline the management of student internships, benefiting both students and administrators. 🎓🏢📊
+* Day 81: Random Roulette
+  * Today, we're building a Random Roulette web application using Flask.
+This app allows users to add and modify options for the roulette, and then spin to select a random option.
+With Flask's lightweight and flexible framework, we'll create an interactive and dynamic web interface where users can easily manage their options.
+The application features a simple design with an intuitive navigation system, ensuring a seamless user experience.
+Join us as we delve into web development with Flask, creating a fun and functional tool for making random selections. 🎡🔄✨